navis-org/neuropython2024/docs/navis/navis_setup.md

 === "Minimal"

-    If you're running into issues with the full install, you can try the minimal install instead:
+    If you're running into issues with the [full install](navis_setup.md#__tabbed_1_1), you can try this minimal install instead:

     ``` sh
     pip install navis -U
     ```

+    If you go down this route you will need to install the following packages manually:

+    ``` sh
+    pip install plotly pathos cloud-volume -U
+    ```

+    These aren't strictly required for `navis` but we will use them in this workshop.

 === "Dev"

-    To install the latest version from Github:
+    You shouldn't need this for this workshop but to install the latest version from Github:

     ``` sh
     pip install git+https://github.com/navis-org/navis@master